5.7.6 Trust Fund Penalty Assessment Action

 3. Input the "2749 to CPM" date onto ATFR

 4. Forward the case file, with the printed Form 2749 and supporting documents, including the protest mailing envelope (or original faxed document) in the appropriate case file tabs, (Document 9708, Trust Fund Recovery Penalty Case File Tabs (Appeals Cases)), to CPM.
-CPM will review the file for completeness and forward to Appeals.
-Revenue Officers are NOT to send the case file directly to Appeals.
+ROs are NOT to send the case file directly to Appeals.

 Example:

-A revenue officer received a protest from a taxpayer protesting a proposed TFRP.
-The revenue officer documented the ICS case history that the protest contained new information.
-The revenue officer conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate for three of the four quarters originally recommended for assertion.
-The revenue officer amended the Form 4183 on ATFR to remove the quarter no longer recommended for assertion.
-The revenue officer contacted the taxpayer by telephone to advise the taxpayer of the results of the investigation and documented the ICS history of the contact.
-The revenue officer did not violate the ex parte communication rules in transmitting the administrative file to Appeals because the additional investigation results were shared with the taxpayer, which was documented in the ICS case history.
-The revenue officer forwarded the TFRP case file to the group manager, who reviewed it to determine if the new information had been sufficiently addressed and documented and no prohibited ex parte communications were included in the TFRP case file or the case history before approving the transmittal of the case to CPM.
+A RO received a protest from a responsible person protesting a proposed TFRP.
+The RO documented the ICS case history that the protest contained new information.
+The RO conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate for three of the four quarters originally recommended for assertion.
+The RO amended the Form 4183 on ATFR to remove the quarter no longer recommended for assertion.
+The RO contacted the responsible person by telephone to advise the responsible person of the results of the investigation and documented the ICS history of the contact.
+The RO did not violate the ex parte communication rules in transmitting the administrative file to Appeals because the additional investigation results were shared with the responsible person, which was documented in the ICS case history.
+The RO forwarded the TFRP case file to the GM, who reviewed it to determine if the new information had been sufficiently addressed and documented and no prohibited ex parte communications were included in the TFRP case file or the case history before approving the transmittal of the case to CPM.

 Example:

-A revenue officer received a protest from a taxpayer protesting a proposed TFRP.
-The revenue officer documented the ICS case history that the protest contained new information.
-The revenue officer conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate.
-The revenue officer attempted to contact the taxpayer by telephone to advise the taxpayer of the results of the investigation, but was unable to reach the taxpayer and documented ICS.
-The revenue officer submitted the TFRP case file to the group manager, who after reviewing the case file to determine if the new information had been sufficiently addressed and documented, issued the taxpayer a letter advising of the final determination, documented ICS, and placed a copy of the letter in the TFRP case file.
-No ex parte communication rules were violated by transmitting the administrative file to Appeals because the additional investigation results documented in the ICS history were shared with the taxpayer in the letter from the group manager.
+A RO received a protest from a responsible person protesting a proposed TFRP.
+The RO documented the ICS case history that the protest contained new information.
+The RO conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate.
+The RO attempted to contact the responsible person by telephone to advise the responsible person of the results of the investigation but was unable to reach the responsible person and documented ICS.
+The RO submitted the TFRP case file to the GM, who after reviewing the case file to determine if the new information had been sufficiently addressed and documented, issued the responsible person Letter 1154-M advising of the final determination, documented ICS, and placed a copy of the letter in the TFRP case file.
+No ex parte communication rules were violated by transmitting the administrative file to Appeals because the additional investigation results documented in the ICS history were shared with the responsible person in the letter from the GM.

 Example:

-A revenue officer received a protest from a taxpayer protesting a proposed TFRP.
-The revenue officer documented the ICS case history that the protest contained new information.
-The revenue officer conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate.
-The revenue officer documented the results of the additional investigation, but did not contact the taxpayer by telephone to advise the taxpayer of the results of the investigation and the manager did not send a letter to the taxpayer containing the results of the additional investigation.
-The revenue officer forwarded the TFRP case file to CPM for transmission to Appeals.
-The revenue officer violated the ex parte communication rules because the written communication in the ICS history addressing the new information raised in the taxpayer’s protest was not shared with the taxpayer.
+A RO received a protest from a responsible person protesting a proposed TFRP.
+The RO documented the ICS case history that the protest contained new information.
+The RO conducted an additional investigation of the new information and determined the recommendation to assert the TFRP remained appropriate.
+The RO documented the results of the additional investigation but did not contact the responsible person by telephone to advise the responsible person of the results of the investigation and the manager did not send a letter to the responsible person containing the results of the additional investigation.
+The RO forwarded the TFRP case file to CPM for transmission to Appeals.
+The RO violated the ex parte communication rules because the written communication in the ICS history addressing the new information raised in the responsible person’s protest was not shared with the responsible person.

-4. The administrative TFRP case file transmitted to Appeals is not an ex parte communication since it sets forth the boundaries of the dispute between the taxpayer and the Internal Revenue Service and forms the basis for Appeals to assume jurisdiction.
-The TFRP case file should include all information supporting the original recommendation, as well as any work papers reflecting the manner in which payments have been applied, specifically any payments directed by the taxpayer, court order, etc.
+4. The administrative TFRP case file transmitted to Appeals is not an ex parte communication since it sets forth the boundaries of the dispute between the responsible person and the Internal Revenue Service and forms the basis for Appeals to assume jurisdiction.
+The TFRP case file should include all information supporting the original recommendation, as well as any work papers reflecting the manner in which payments have been applied, specifically any payments directed by the responsible person, court order, etc.

-5. Upon receipt of the TFRP package, CPM will conduct a technical review of the case file, and if it is complete and acceptable, will forward it to Appeals.
-(See IRM 5.7.6.1.9, Transmittal of Case to Appeals)
+5. Upon receipt of the TFRP package, CPM will forward it to Appeals.
+See IRM 5.7.6.10, Transmittal of Case to Appeals.

 7. There may be rare instances, after a protest has been sent to Appeals, when Collection will secure significant new information that needs to be provided to Appeals to allow Appeals to fully evaluate the protest.
-In these rare instances, supplemental information can be provided to Appeals as long as Collection concurrently provides the same information (copy of the written communication sent to Appeals) to the taxpayer/representative.
-Appeals will give the taxpayer/representative the chance to respond to the supplemental information.
+In these rare instances, supplemental information can be provided to Appeals as long as Collection concurrently provides the same information (copy of the written communication sent to Appeals) to the responsible person/representative.
+Appeals will give the responsible person/representative the chance to respond to the supplemental information.

-When supplemental information is provided to Appeals, the group manager will prepare a letter to the taxpayer/representative that identifies the new information and explains the information is being provided to Appeals.
+8. When supplemental information is provided to Appeals, the GM will prepare a letter to the responsible person/representative that identifies the new information and explains the information is being provided to Appeals.
 Include a copy of the written communication to Appeals and any other documents being sent to Appeals.
 Document issuance of the letter in the ICS history and include a copy of the letter with the supplemental information sent to Appeals.

 Example:

-After submitting a TFRP protest to CPM for transmittal to Appeals, the revenue officer attends a bankruptcy hearing for the business and discovers additional information to further support the TFRP recommendation.
-The revenue officer seeks group manager concurrence that this is significant new information that needs to be shared with Appeals.
-The group manager concurs and issues a letter to the taxpayer/representative with the information to be shared with Appeals (including copies of any documents/memos/letters being sent to Appeals) and sends the supplemental information to the Appeals Team Manager along with a copy of the letter sent to the taxpayer/representative.
+After submitting a TFRP protest to CPM for transmittal to Appeals, the RO attends a bankruptcy hearing for the business and discovers additional information to further support the TFRP recommendation.
+The RO seeks GM concurrence that this is significant new information that needs to be shared with Appeals.
+The GM concurs and issues a letter to the responsible person/representative with the information to be shared with Appeals (including copies of any documents/memos/letters being sent to Appeals) and sends the supplemental information to the Appeals Team Manager along with a copy of the letter sent to the responsible person/representative.

 Reminder:

-The ability to provide significant new information after a protest has been sent to Appeals does not relieve the revenue officer of his/her duty to ensure TFRP recommendations are fully supported per IRM 5.7.4.2.7, Evidence That May Support Recommendations, at the time of Form 4183 submission to the group manager for approval.
+The ability to provide significant new information after a protest has been sent to Appeals does not relieve ROs of their duty to ensure TFRP recommendations are fully supported per IRM 5.7.4.2.7, Evidence That May Support Recommendations, at the time of Form 4183 submission to the GM for approval.

 Transmittal of Case to Appeals

-2. Group managers must complete and sign the TFRP Case File Check Sheet.
+2. GMs must complete and sign the TFRP Case File Check Sheet.

 3. Submit related cases (two or more responsible persons for the same corporation) together whenever possible.